kblasK8/k8PortalAPI/README.md

 To run this API on your local machine you need to install the following tools:
 Choose the following installer based on your operating system.

 1. Click URL below to download Postman installer then install. https://www.getpostman.com/downloads/

 2. Click URL below to download GIT installer then install. https://git-scm.com/downloads

 3. Click URL below to download NodeJS installer then install. https://nodejs.org/en/download/

 4. Click URL below to download MongoDB Community Server then install.
 For Mac or linux, you can skip this step since installing MongoDB is part of the migration script. https://www.mongodb.com/download-center/community

 5. Click URL below to download Robo 3T then install. https://robomongo.org/download

 7. Click URL below to download VSCode then install. https://code.visualstudio.com/download

 6. Restart your computer.

-### Setup
+### Backend Setup

 After installing the programs and tools, we need to setup now the code and run the API.
 1. Open your command prompt (Windows) or terminal (Mac / Linux).

 2. The code base repository is in Github.
 Create an account if you don't have yet.
 If you have an account, coordinate to `Kenneth Blas` to add your account in the repository.
 Make sure to add a write permission to be able to contribute to the code base.
 Below is the guide to add user in repository and how to add push or write permission. https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/adding-outside-collaborators-to-repositories-in-your-organization

 3. Go to your desired directory where you will save the code base.